-The Office of Student Disability Services (SDS) provides appropriate and reasonable accommodations to students with disabilities, as mandated by the Americans with Disabilities Act of 1990 (ADA) and Sections 504 of the Rehabilitation Act of 1973.
-Students requesting accommodations are required to provide the Office of Student Disability Services with medical documentation of their disability and specific recommendations for accommodations.
+The Office of Accessibility Services (OAS) provides appropriate and reasonable accommodations to students with disabilities, as mandated by the Americans with Disabilities Act of 1990 (ADA) and Sections 504 of the Rehabilitation Act of 1973.
+Students requesting accommodations are required to provide OAS with medical documentation of their disability and specific recommendations for accommodations.
 Please note that an updated medical documentation may be required each semester.
-The student must also complete and submit the Student Disability Services Application and Accommodation Letter Request (both forms can be found in the Forms section below).
+The student must also complete and submit the Accessibility Services Application and Accommodation Letter Request (both forms can be found in the Forms section below).
 Upon submission of all documents, the school will review the forms to determine if reasonable accommodations can be provided.
-All information is considered to be confidential and will remain in the Office of Student Disability Services.
+All information is considered to be confidential and will remain in the Office of Accessibility Services.

 Based on your specific need outlined in the medical documentation submitted, we will work with you to ensure that the school provides the tools that are necessary in order to help you achieve your academic goals.
-As you strive to complete your public health education, the Office of Student Disability Services will be available to provide quality services in an efficient, effective, and professional manner.
+As you strive to complete your public health education, OAS will be available to provide quality services in an efficient, effective, and professional manner.
 We take pride in serving our students and look forward to seeing you graduate!
 To schedule an appointment with the CUNY SPH Disability Coordinator, Jeanette Rodriguez, please email Jeanette.Rodriguez@sph.cuny.edu or call 646-364-9770.
 If you have general questions, please contact us at firstname.lastname@example.org.

-Instructions for registering with the Office of Student Disability Services
+Instructions for registering with the Office of Accessibility Services

-- Complete the Student Disability Services Application (download from the Forms section below).
+- Complete the Accessibility Services Application (download from the Forms section below).

 - Read the documentation section below.
 If you have any questions, please email email@example.com.